Cherry Lie, Regional Support Manager

 Name: Cherry Lie (New York)

-Position: Regional Lead Support
+Position: Regional Support Manager

 What is the most heartwarming thing you’ve ever seen?
 It’s incredible to witness the personal growth of fellow team members.
 For instance, a co-worker of mine (I’ll just use the male gender for the sake of anonymity) was telling me that he had to be stern to a new hire who was slacking off.
 Two years ago, this same person, fresh out of school and tackling his first job ever here at The Trade Desk, was known for his slightly cocky and more boastful personality.
 Now, however, he has grown significantly, becoming a gritty and inquisitive person -- always asking the right questions and always open to learning something new.
 When he told me that he had to coach a new hire on the same challenges he faced when he first started, it was a heartwarming reminder of just how much he has grown.
 It’s a true testament to how fiercely everyone protects our culture.
 We don’t take it for granted.